TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

          Definition of extension properties.
 This is the only mandatory file in the extension.
          It describes the extension for the rest of TYPO3.

-         Name, category, status etc. Used by the extension manager.
+         Name, category, status etc. used by the extension manager.
 The content of this file is described in more details :ref:`below <extension-declaration>`.
 Note that it is auto-written by extension manager when extensions are imported from the repository.